 - You’re “robbing Peter to pay Paul”.
 Address this slippery slope as soon as you recognize it.
 Contact a financial adviser to help you review your budget or direct you towards resources for financial relief.
 If you’ve dug yourself a large enough hole and feel financially paralyzed, then you are approaching “the last minute”.
 Escalate the problem to an experienced attorney who can help you sort through your financial crisis and negotiate with your creditors.

-- You are losing sleep, feeling more apathetic, eating less, and/or withdrawing more; these are classic signs of depression.
+5. You are losing sleep.
+Maybe you are also feeling more apathetic, eating less, and/or withdrawing more.
+These are classic signs of depression.
 Depression is most often created by a crisis.
 You are approaching “the last minute” if you recognize that you are experiencing any of these symptoms of depression.
 Your mental health directly impacts your ability to constructively resolve a pressing problem.
 Seek medical attention immediately.
 Your personal well-being is paramount to any problem that you are facing, so give yourself a break and hand your matter over to a specialist.

 About the Author: Since 1990, David Soble has been a real estate and finance attorney in Ohio and Michigan.
 He advises national banks, lenders, loan servicers, consumers and business owners on residential and commercial real estate, finance and compliance issues.
 He has been involved in thousands of real estate transactions, being responsible for billions in real estate loan portfolios throughout his career.
 He has over 25 years of real estate and lending law experience and the battle scars to support his tempered cynicism